 - intact 2-point discrimination, proprioception and vibratory senses due to intact posterior column

 - bladder and bowel dysfunction and sexual dysfunction may arise depending on the level of the lesion

-Anterior cord syndrome is caused by ischemic injury to the anterior aspect of spinal cord due to occlusion of anterior spinal artery, which is most commonly occur as a consequence of non traumatic process, although it can be traumatic.
+Anterior cord syndrome is caused by ischaemic injury to the anterior aspect of spinal cord due to occlusion of anterior spinal artery, which most commonly occurs as a consequence of non-traumatic processes, although it may be traumatic.
 The anterior two-thirds of the spinal cord contains corticospinal and spinothalamic tracts, which are affected in this syndrome.

 Causes of anterior spinal artery occlusion include: